MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 ### Task 3: Create a Conditional Access policy to implement MFA

+**IMPORTANT:** This task begins by examining the Conditional Access policy that Microsoft created to implement MFA for all users.
+However, your Learning Partner may be using trial tenants that precede the recent MFA policy change.
+If you haven't been asked to perform MFA after each user sign-in, then your trial tenant doesn't require MFA.
+In this case, the MFA policy that Microsoft created won't appear in your policies list.
+If that's the case with your tenant, then you will skip the steps that review this policy.

 As your training indicated, there are three ways to implement MFA - with Conditional Access policies, with security defaults, and with legacy per-user MFA (not recommended for larger organizations).
 In this exercise, you'll enable MFA through a Conditional Access policy, which is the method that Microsoft recommends.
 Adatum has directed Holly to enable MFA for all its Microsoft 365 users - both internal and external.
 However, for the purpose of testing Adatum's Microsoft 365 pilot project implementation, Holly wants to exclude the members of the M365 pilot project group from having to use MFA to sign in.
 Once the pilot project is complete, Holly will update the policy by removing the exclusion of this group from the MFA requirement.
 The policy will also include two other requirements.
 It will require MFA for all cloud apps, and it will require MFA even if a user signs in from a trusted location.

+**Note:** While you will create a Conditional Access policy in this task that enables MFA, you will NOT enable it.
+Some students may have a tenant that requires MFA, in which case this policy will not be applied.
+And even if every student in your class has a tenant that doesn't require MFA, you will still not enable your policy.
+The point of this exercise is to provide you with experience on creating a policy to enable MFA and not actually authenticating with MFA, which we assume you know how to do.
+So we have chosen not to have students enable their policy, which provides the best compromise given the potential tenant situation in your class.

 1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior task.
 You should be signed into Microsoft 365 as **Holly Dickson**.